Bridge Oracle Hits 1-Day Trading Volume of $18.00 (BRG)

-Bridge Oracle (CURRENCY:BRG) traded flat against the dollar during the 24 hour period ending at 22:00 PM E.T. on January 22nd.
+Bridge Oracle (CURRENCY:BRG) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on January 25th.
+One Bridge Oracle coin can currently be purchased for approximately $0.0013 or 0.00000003 BTC on cryptocurrency exchanges.
+Over the last week, Bridge Oracle has traded flat against the U.S. dollar.
 Bridge Oracle has a total market capitalization of $10.40 million and approximately $18.00 worth of Bridge Oracle was traded on exchanges in the last 24 hours.
-One Bridge Oracle coin can now be bought for $0.0013 or 0.00000003 BTC on popular cryptocurrency exchanges.
-Over the last week, Bridge Oracle has traded flat against the dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.